 “I wanna be the one to walk in the sun.
 Oh girls, they wanna have fun.”

 By the summer of 1983, Cyndi Lauper, born Cynthia Lauper in 1953, had just turned 30 years old and was likely thinking that the window of opportunity to make it big in the music industry was rapidly closing.
-Her new wave / rockabilly band, Blue Angel, had broken up and to top it off, she was in financial trouble due to a lawsuit filed against her and the band by their former manager.
-Thankfully, in spite of these set backs, Cyndi never gave up the dream to perform and by continuing to sing in New York City clubs as a solo artist eventually led her to a new manager and a record deal with Portrait Records.
+Her new wave/rockabilly band, Blue Angel, had broken up, and to top it off, she was in financial trouble due to a lawsuit filed against her and the band by their former manager.
+Despite these setbacks, Cyndi never gave up the dream to perform.
+Continuing to sing in New York City clubs as a solo artist eventually led her to a new manager and a record deal with Portrait Records.

 “When the working day is done.
 Oh girls, they want to have some fun.”